kajananchinniah/Terrain-Generator/README.md

 - Generate realistic water rather than static water

 ## Acknowledgements / References
 To learn OpenGL, I used this resource: https://learnopengl.com/.
 I also took the camera.h, shader.h and some Window methods (processInput, framebuffer_size_callback, mouse_callback).
-My implementation for my shaders are also heavily based on the examples found in this book.
+My implementation for my terrain shaders are also heavily based on the examples found in this book with minor adjustments made to make them work for non-textured objects.
 My implementation of the skybox class is basically all the skybox associated functions from here, but in a class.
 I also took the skybox shaders directly from here without modification.

 For getting started with terrain generation, I consulted this great resource by Brackeys: https://www.youtube.com/watch?v=64NblGkAabk .
 In particular, this helped me with vertex and index generation.